 “But instead, they think no one will ever see it or repercussions will ever come of it,” Cevallos said.

-"We have now modified Goblin Valley, a new Goblin Valley exists," Hall is heard saying at the end of his video.
-"That's crazy that it was held up just by that little bit of dirt.
+“We have now modified Goblin Valley, a new Goblin Valley exists,” David Hall, who shot the video, is heard saying at the end of it.
+“That’s crazy that it was held up just by that little bit of dirt.
 Some little kid was about ready to walk down here and die and Glenn saved his life by getting the boulder out of the way.
-So it's all about saving lives here at Goblin Valley.
+So it’s all about saving lives here at Goblin Valley.
 Saving lives.
-That's what we're all about."
+That’s what we’re all about.”

 Hall told Utah television station KUTV that the boulder seemed unstable.
 “That wasn’t going to last very long at all,” he told the CNN affiliate.
 “One gust of wind and a family’s dead.”

 Asked if he would do it again, he said, “Absolutely, absolutely.”

 ’Didn’t look like a stiff wind to me’

 Park officials suggested the men broke the law by defacing a state park.